 Consider setting up a rain barrel system to capture rainwater for a free and steady irrigation water supply for Anemones and other water-sensitive plants.

-There’s no need to supply any special water in particular if you’re primarily relying on natural rainwater to keep the soil moist enough for these plants.
+There’s no need to supply special water in particular if you primarily rely on natural rainwater to keep the soil moist enough for these plants.

 How to Water Anemones

 With their relatively high watering demand, Anemones can be easily kept with automated irrigation in dry climates.
 Drip irrigation is beneficial for keeping the soil moist and cool if a hot climate makes summer flowering challenging.
 Use a deep layer of mulch to maximize moisture distribution if you use drip or emitter irrigation.